 Have you always fantasised about a beautiful blue engagement ring?
 While many people naturally assume sapphire engagement rings are the only option when looking for such a ring, such a vibrant hue is also achievable in diamonds.

-It's both easy and difficult to distinguish between blue sapphire engagement rings and blue diamond engagement rings but the major discerning factor is the price.
-Other differences include the properties of the different stones.
-Blue diamonds are very similar to the classic colourless diamonds, in that they also score a perfect 10 on the Mohs Scale of Hardness and they also possess unrivalled brilliance and fire.
+It is both easy and difficult to distinguish between blue sapphire engagement rings and blue diamond engagement rings but the major discerning factor is the price.
+Other differences include the properties of the different stones; blue diamonds are very similar to the classic colourless diamonds, in that they also score a perfect 10 on the Mohs Scale of Hardness and they also possess unrivalled brilliance and fire.
 The difference between a blue diamond and a colourless diamond is the presence of boron, which is what creates the beautiful blue hue.
-Sapphires, on the other hand, can be quite expensive but they don't have the sparkle that blue diamonds possess.
-Similarly, although they're also hard and durable stones, they can't hope to compete with diamonds on the Mohs Scale of Hardness.
+Sapphires, on the other hand, can be quite expensive but they do not have the sparkle that blue diamonds possess.
+Similarly, although they are also hard and durable stones, they cannot hope to compete with diamonds on the Mohs Scale of Hardness.

-It appears that the price is the principle factor when it comes to deciding between these two stones.
-If you're on a budget, a blue sapphire is certainly the next best thing, having its own natural flash and fire characteristics.
+It appears that the price is the principle factor when it comes to deciding between these two stones, and if you are on a budget, a blue sapphire is certainly the next best thing, having its own natural flash and fire characteristics.
 Although, when it comes to the value of diamonds and sapphires, both are more desirable the deeper and richer the blue colour.
 This does, of course render them more expensive.

-Diamonds and sapphires aren't the only options out there for a blue gemstone engagement ring.
-Blue topaz gemstones come in a tone that's considerably brighter than natural blue diamonds, as well as being much more affordable.
+Diamonds and sapphires are not the only options out there for a blue gemstone engagement ring.
+Blue topaz gemstones come in a tone that is considerably brighter than natural blue diamonds, as well as being much more affordable.
 Similarly, blue aquamarine gemstones showcase a stunning display of marine blue and are both affordable and extremely durable.
 Although such gems tend to have lower flash and fire qualities, both are treasured for their natural beauty and lustre.

-Clearly, blue coloured stones will always be cherished for their beautiful and enigmatic colouring.
-Whether you prefer blue diamonds to blue sapphire engagement rings, you can rest assured that both will stand out as a magnificent and beautiful piece of jewellery.
+Clearly, blue coloured stones will always be cherished for their beautiful and enigmatic colouring, and whether you prefer blue diamonds to blue sapphire engagement rings, you can rest assured that both will stand out as a magnificent and beautiful piece of jewellery.